ruth-odonnell/LakeThermalRegions/README.md

 # Lake Thermal Regions

-A local live version of this app is currently available using the web link provided however it is strongly recommended that the app is run from the version available on GitHub using the instructions provided below.
+A local live version of this app is currently available using the web link provided however for speed and efficiency it is strongly recommended that the app is run from the version available on GitHub using the instructions provided below.

 https://shiny.maths-stats.gla.ac.uk/rhaggarty/LakeThermalRegions/